Master of Arts in Creative Psychotherapy

 - Research Methods and Dissertation

 This focuses on training participants to work as play therapists with a range of clients with mild and moderate emotional problems.
-The initial focus is on training as a Client Centred Play Therapist, then on integrating non directive approaches with more focused interventions to assist clients to develop healthy coping skills.
+The initial focus is on training as a Client Centred Play Therapist, then on integrating non-directive approaches with more focused interventions to assist clients to develop healthy coping skills.
 We introduce a variety of models of psychotherapy and play therapy, their origins, their underlying personality theories and philosophies, and practice issues.
 This year also covers counselling skills in more depth, developing a systemic and professional framework, working with parents and carers as ‘secondary clients’, and involves many personal development workshops utilising creative and play media and approaches.
-Participants are introduced to the use of Sandtray therapy with clients of all ages; working with clients who present with specific emotional and/or behavioural difficulties (e.g. bereavement, parental separation) and/or disorders.
-Participants engage in Clinical Practice with children and their families, a proportion of which is clinically supervised by core trainers (included in course fee).
+Participants are introduced to the use of creative therapy with clients of all ages; working with clients who present with specific emotional and/or behavioural difficulties (e.g. bereavement, parental separation) and/or disorders.
+Participants engage in Clinical Practice with children and their families, a proportion of which is clinically supervised by CTC assigned supervisors.
 There is a focus on developing skills in linking theory and practice including understanding themes in play, conceptualizing the therapy process with young clients, reading play as the language of the child and facilitating developmentally appropriate creative therapy sessions.
-In this year there are a mixture of 1, 2 and 3 day modules based around weekends as far as possible.
+In this year there are a mixture of 1, 2 and 3-day modules based around weekends as far as possible.

-This focuses on developing an understanding of the counselling and psychotherapy process, coupled with developing skills and a knowledge base to work with clients, including adolescents, with more challenging issues and complex life histories.
-Emphasis is given to counselling and psychotherapy through the mediums of play and creative media, supported by talk therapy, for clients who present with attachment disorders and/or have experienced child abuse and/or neglect.
+This focuses on developing a deeper understanding of the psychotherapy process, coupled with developing skills and a knowledge base to work with clients, including adolescents, with more challenging issues and complex life histories.
+IAPTP training requirements for pre-accreditation are met during this year.
+Emphasis is given to utilising the mediums of play and creative media, supported by talk therapy, for clients who present with attachment disorders and/or have experienced child abuse and/or neglect.
 Continuing personal development (using the creative therapies) facilitates participants to process personal issues.
-Input is also given regarding Jungian Sandplay Therapy and Gestalt Therapy approaches in clinical practise, as well as an insight into other relevant approaches to psychotherapy, theories of change and human development.
+Input is also given regarding sandtray therapy and integrative approaches in clinical practise, as well as further insight into other relevant approaches to psychotherapy, theories of change and human development.
+A neurobiological perspective is maintained to enhance intuitive practice, making therapeutic use of self, and clinical decision-making.
+We place very high emphasis on the integration of theory and practice and developing advanced skills in conceptualising the therapy process.
+Supervised clinical practice continues over the full year with clients of diverse ages, with diverse issues, and in diverse settings.

-In this year there are a mixture of 1, 2 and 3 day modules.
-Open House days continue.
+In this year there are a mixture of 1, 2 and 3-day modules.

 A significant focus in the professional training element of fourth year is on developing the skills, knowledge and competencies to practice safely and ethically as a psychotherapist with a diversity of clients with complex and multifaceted needs.
-Trainees will engage in clinical practice throughout the year and will attend regular supervision sessions with assigned trainers/supervisors.
-These sessions will incorporate a significant training element and will challenge and support trainees in making links between theory and practice
+A special focus on working with clients who have experienced sexual abuse is introduced.
+Trainees continue to engage in clinical practice throughout the year and will attend regular supervision sessions with assigned supervisors.
+These sessions incorporate a significant training element and both challenge and support trainees in making links between theory and practice

 In the MA research methods blended learning component students are introduced systematically to the range of research methods used in psychotherapy and will complete a research dissertation.
 Particular emphasis is given to formulating appropriate questions, objectivity, reliability, techniques used in research projects that are most relevant to practitioner researchers, ethical considerations, analysing data and presenting findings.